mosesadewale/korapay-sdk/README.md

 # @gray-adeyi/korapay-sdk

-TypeScript SDK for the Korapay API.
+A korapay client SDK for the javascript runtime.

-## What It Does
+## Features

-- Wraps Korapay HTTP endpoints in a typed client.
-- Converts request payloads from camelCase to snake_case automatically.
+- Typescript support
+- Implements methods matching all of korapay's public API.
-- Converts response payloads back to camelCase for JS/TS ergonomics.
+- Automatic case transformation of payload and response data keys for a more optimal JS/TS experience
-- Supports both secure and public requests through the same client instance.

 ## Installation